50 hotels every man should stay at before he dies

 Istoria, Santorini, Greece, Istoria is sometimes said to be the world’s most Instagrammable hotel – but don’t let that put you off.
 A striking work of art as much as a lodging, it is a cool, white, organic, modernist place on the fashionable Greek island’s calmer south-east coast.
 Once owned by an eccentric and wealthy Greek widow, it is a place alive with tales and a certain mystique – hence its name, which translates to ‘story’ in English.

-Monastero Santa Rosa, Amalfi Coast, Italy, Perched high above the day-tripping rabble down on the glittering coast, this crow’s nest of a hotel is formed from a striking, handsome 17th-century former monastery.
-The winding terraced gardens are quite magical, with an infinity pool that hangs lazily above the ocean.
+Monastero Santa Rosa, Amalfi Coast, Italy, Perched high above the day-trippers, this crow’s nest of a hotel is formed from a striking 17th-century monastery.
+The winding, terraced gardens are quite magical, with an infinity pool that hangs lazily above the ocean.

 Amangiri, Utah, United States